-I know cost is a huge factor, especially when you have to pay for several people.
+I know cost is a huge factor, especially when you have to pay for a whole family.
 Cooperativa is one of the most affordable schools I found.
 Their fees are clearly listed on their website in Guatemalan Quetzales, but it gets complicated when you add in a homestay for several people, some of whom are kids and are charged at 50% of the adult price.
 Here’s what we paid for:

 *4 weeks of Spanish language instruction for 4 hours each day, Monday-Friday